-1.1.5.2 Cumulative Review of Tenured Faculty.
+- (a) A detailed written plan for corrective action shall be specified by the unit administrator. - (b) If requested by the faculty member, the unit administrator shall obtain appropriate faculty counsel to determine whether the appraisal is justified, and if so, what measures to improve performance are warranted.
+If the judgment of unsatisfactory performance is not supported by the faculty group, the matter shall be forwarded to the Provost for resolution. - 1.1.4.2 Cumulative Review of Tenured Faculty.
 For each tenured faculty member a cumulative review shall take place every five years.
 A review conducted to grant promotion qualifies as a cumulative review.
 The review shall be based on discussion and substantive documentation provided by the faculty member.
+If the faculty member, after due notice, fails to submit documentation, the unit administrator may conduct the review from available information.
 Individuals designated to conduct the review shall be faculty in the discipline or department of the faculty member under review.
 Faculty serving on review committees shall be selected by procedures approved by the department or unit.
 The review process shall include written feedback to the faculty member as well as a provision for response.
-Written feedback shall be a detailed description of the faculty member's accomplishments or deficiencies.
+Written feedback shall be a detailed description of the faculty member's accomplishments or deficiencies and must include a statement as to whether the faculty member's overall performance during the review period is deemed "satisfactory" or "unsatisfactory".
 The cumulative review requires individual development plans for each faculty member.
 Faculty members are responsible for their own development consistent with unit and OSU-CHS goals.
-Any formal development plan should respect academic freedom and professional self-direction, and it should be flexible enough to allow for subsequent alteration.
+Any formal development plan should respect academic freedom and professional selfdirection, and it should be flexible enough to allow for subsequent alteration.

 The results of a Cumulative Review of Tenured Faculty may be used by appropriate administrators as a basis for providing support which will assist faculty members in carrying out their professional goals and responsibilities.
 Any disciplinary action that may follow the cumulative review must adhere to all prescribed procedures in force within this policy document.
-In the event that unsatisfactory performance has not improved within the timelines set in the individual development plan, any dismissal action shall be based upon those grounds for dismissal specified in this Policy Statement."
+In the event that unsatisfactory performance has not improved within the timelines set in the individual development plan, any dismissal action shall be based upon those grounds for dismissal specified in this Policy Statement

-If a faculty member believes that the results from a cumulative review are based on unlawful discrimination, inadequate consideration, or legitimate exercise of academic freedom, he/she may request a review of the matter utilizing the Dispute Resolution Procedure set forth in this Policy Statement..
+If a faculty member believes that the results from a cumulative review are based on unlawful discrimination, inadequate consideration, or legitimate exercise of academic freedom, they may request a review of the matter utilizing the Dispute Resolution Procedure set forth in this Policy Statement (Appendix C)

-- 1.2 Recommendations for Faculty Appointments, Reappointments, Nonreappointments, and Promotions.
+1.2 Recommendations for Faculty Appointments, Reappointments, Non-reappointments, and Promotions.
 A prerequisite of a strong faculty is an active involvement in decisions affecting its own membership.
-This is critical in appointments to and separations from the faculty. - 1.2.1 It shall be the personal responsibility of the faculty member to demonstrate that he or she meets the applicable qualifications for reappointment, tenure, or promotion.
+This is critical in appointments to and separations from the faculty.